Tom Cruise Not Planning To Reconnect With Suri After Three-Year Absence

 Last year, Katie revealed that Suri is her inspiration for her directorial debut, All We Had, which was based on Annie Weatherwax’s novel.
 “I know myself better because of her,” she gushed.

 Katie is in a relationship with Jamie Foxx.
-It is unknown when the romance started although the two have been friends since 2004 when Jamie worked with Tom in Collateral.
+It is unknown when the romance started, although the two have been friends since 2004 when Jamie worked with Tom in Collateral.

 The pair makes it a point to keep their relationship away from the public’s eye.
 When Katie recently celebrated her birthday, the Django Unchained actor reportedly shelled out $35,000 to bring her to Cabo San Lucas, Mexico.
 Apart from hiring a private jet, the pair stayed in a secluded villa which can only be accessed through a pathway not available to other guests.